 Every 98 seconds a person in the U.S. is sexually assaulted.

 But what about the role drugs and alcohol might be playing in this sexual violence?
+Do drugs facilitate sexual assault?
 To learn more, we surveyed over 380 women who told us they’d experienced sexual harassment while alcohol or illicit substances were involved.
 We asked them how pressured they felt after being offered a drink or drugs, who assaulted them, and who they did (or didn’t) tell about the violation – and why.
 Read on to learn more.

 According to our panel of women around the country, we learned nearly half (48 percent) admitted they’d been offered drugs or alcohol for sexual favors.
 Typically more common among Americans between 25 and 34 and those over the age of 45, our survey revealed people of all ages are being approached to trade substances for sex.

 So how often do women report feeling pressured to give in after a drink (or drugs) from men at bars, clubs, and parties?
-We discovered that more than 1 in 3 women felt pressured to have sex by the person who’d offered them an alcoholic beverage and resisted the advance while nearly 15 percent said they felt pressured but ultimately gave in.
+We discovered that more than 1 in 3 women felt pressured to have sex by the person who’d offered them an alcoholic beverage and resisted the advance.
+At the same time, nearly 15 percent said they felt pressured but ultimately gave in.
 Women generally felt less compelled into intimacy after being offered drugs, with 1 in 4 saying they felt pressured into having sex and 18 percent acknowledging they gave in.

-According to our survey, more than 2 in 5 women who’d been out drinking said they experienced unwanted touching of physical contact from another person and nearly 1 in 5 said they’d experienced verbal harassment of a sexual nature.
+According to our survey, more than 2 in 5 women who’d been out drinking said they experienced unwanted touching of physical contact from another person.
+Nearly 1 in 5 said they’d experienced verbal harassment of a sexual nature.
 More than 1 in 10 people we surveyed who were intoxicated on alcohol at the time said they endured physical, sexual assault while under the influence.

 As we learned, sexual assault was more frequent towards women who’d consumed an illicit substance.
 More than 1 in 4 women who responded to our survey admitted they’d been sexual assaulted while under the influence of cocaine, and nearly 1 in 3 experienced sexual assault under the influence of other substances not identified by our survey.